| Calendar Notification of Your Bill Dossier |

 Bill SB25-120 - NOT ON CALENDAR

-On or before January 1, 2026, an institution shall submit to the department for inclusion in the platform:
+On or before January 1, 2026, an institution may submit to the department for inclusion in the platform:

 Using the data provided by an institution, the department shall include in the platform information about the transferability to or between institutions for several sources of postsecondary academic credit.
 These sources include courses in the statewide common course numbering system, now referred to as the guaranteed transfer pathway matrix, and credits earned through various standardized tests.